New Brunswick

 Activity Note

-Getting on/off a motorcoach; driving approximately 110 miles total, about 2.5 hours riding time.
-Walking up to 6 miles on packed gravel, some uneven terrain with the possibility of exposed roots for a short distance.
+Getting on/off a motorcoach; driving about 110 miles throughout the day, about 2.5 hours total riding time.
+Walking up to 6 miles total on packed gravel, some uneven terrain with the possibility of exposed roots for a short distance.
 Sturdy walking shoes are recommended.

 Breakfast: